 The Library will become the digital and permanent home for primary sources from around the country documenting the origins and growth of chartering.
 It will be a central repository for important primary materials, including but not limited to: speeches, white papers, historic legislation, personal papers of chartering pioneers and leaders, and key media documentation.
 Oral histories and stories from key pioneers will be available by video links and transcribed texts.

 Now is the Time

-Twenty-five years into the charter schools movement, many of the founders and key players have moved on in their careers or retired.
+Almost 30 years into the charter schools movement, many of the founders and key players have moved on in their careers or retired.
 That’s why we believe it is imperative that the historical records and primary source materials of these pioneers are identified and preserved lest they get discarded and forever lost.
-Get involved today!

 Discover the Need

 "As Democrats, what are we waiting for?
 We have always been the party considered most responsive to education needs.
 We must continue to earn that reputation by responding to our changing times." - Senator Ember Reichgott Junge.
 The Freedom to Be Better: Speech to Democratic Leadership Conference

 Over the last 25 years, the idea of chartering has spread across the country.
 The charter schools movement has learned a great deal as new laws have been created, new schools opened, new ways of teaching were pioneered, and new leaders emerged.
 Important materials, like speeches, white papers, historic legislation, personal papers of leaders, and the like, are spread too far across the country.
 We believe that gathering, cataloging, preserving, and making this knowledge accessible is essential to continuing the charter idea's growth.
 The history of the origins and first quarter century of chartering can and will inform the future.